Posted on: February 5, 2020

 Your organization’s ability to survive a disruption of the workforce or the disruption of a critical third-party will not only depend on how effective you were in the planning process, but also the tools you have and the training you implemented.
 The tools you use to communicate, maintain situational awareness, and provide current and accurate information will have a major impact on the execution of the plan.
 Practicing your plan ensures all involved parties understand their roles and responsibilities.

 As you review and update your plans, you should also conduct walkthroughs and exercises.
 This is the best method for identifying gaps in the plans.
 It will also change the dynamic for executing the plans.
 Active participants will become familiar with the goals and objectives and begin to use the plan as guidance rather than a prescriptive list of tasks to be followed without any rational thought applied.

-While you are evaluating your plans, you must also assess the tools used to maintain relevant information and assist in the execution of your plans.
-Old technologies and obsolete tools will put execution of even the best plans at risk.
+While you are evaluating your plans, you must also assess the disaster recovery services used to maintain relevant information and assist in the execution of your plans.
+Old technologies and obsolete tools will put the execution of even the best plans at risk.
 Identify any deficiencies in the tools you have available and create a comprehensive list of requirements to enhance your ability to execute.
-The sooner you begin to upgrade your tool set, the sooner you will be able to reduce your execution risk.
+The sooner you begin to upgrade your toolset, the sooner you will be able to reduce your execution risk.

 The bottom line.

 General Dwight D. Eisenhower was attributed with saying: “Plans are worthless, but planning is everything.”
 Organizations need to heed his advice as they work through their plans and identify the resources required for dealing with the possibility of the pandemic disrupting a significant portion of their workforce or the workforce of one of their critical suppliers.